myselfneerajj/HyGenai-Ai/README.md

 npm run dev
 ```

-Visit [localhost:3000](http://localhost:5173/) to experience Gemini on your machine.
+Visit [localhost:3000](http://localhost:5173/) to experience HyGenai-Ai on your machine.